threefoldfoundation/info_threefold/src/tf_history/genesis_pool.md

   - max bounty given to contributors/founders = 2.5m TFT
   - funding for projects like coding, marketing, ...
   - This is the Token Grant Program (see [TGP](grantoverview))
-- Fund the day-to-day operation of the ThreeFold FVC
+- Fund the day-to-day operation of the ThreeFold FZC
 - Fund some development projects for our open source technology
 - Public exchange fees
 - Operational costs of keeping the genesis pool operational (engineers, data center, bandwidth, ...)